 The phrase "self-consistent" in the above quote is problematic.
 UML allows for multiple views of the system.
-This alone is not problematic; indeed, experienced practitioners know that no single view of the system will suffice.
-What is problematic is the inference that these views will be consistent with each other.
-In fact no such guarantee exists with UML, and very little guidance has been provided for how one would achieve such consistency.
+This alone is not problematic; indeed, experienced practioners know that no single view of the system will suffice.
+What is problematic is the claim that these views will be consistent with each other.
+No such guarantee exists, and very little guidance has been provided with UML for how one would achieve such consistency.

-Since there is no guarantee of consistency, what we really have are multiple models of the system.
-We call this the multiple model principle, which is to be distinguished from the single model principle advocated in the sequel.
+Since there is no guarantee of consistency among the multiple views of a system that may be constructed using UML, what we really allow are multiple models of one system.
+Modelling of systems using such an approach follows what we call the multiple model principle.
+This is to be distinguished from the single model principle advocated in the sequel.

-As a simple-minded example illustrating problems with the multiple model approach, consider a UML statechart with a guard p on a transition describing the change in the state of an object.
-Elsewhere in the collection of documents describing the system, the same change might be described using an Object Constraint Language (OCL) precondition $\neg p$ .
-There is no way of detecting inconsistencies of this kind, because there is no formal link between statecharts and OCL present in the semantics of UML.
+As a simple-minded example, consider a UML statechart with a guard p on a transition describing when a change in the state of an object might occur.
+Elsewhere, a separate model might describe the same state change condition using an Object Constraint Language (OCL) precondition $\neg p$ .
+There is no way of detecting inconsistencies of this kind, because there is no formal link between statecharts and OCL.

 By using multiple UML models, developers can work independently on separate parts of a system, and can apply the most appropriate diagrams or notations for describing each part.
-Some potential inconsistencies, e.g., that classes generalize themselves, or that packages have unique names, will be caught by the UML metamodel.
-But, when it comes time to construct executable code from the models, the models must be integrated into a single description that satisfies all the constraints and descriptions contained in the individual constructs.
-Since there is nothing in the UML, in its metamodel, or in its supporting processes to prevent many of these inconsistencies from arising, executable code that implements these models consistently cannot be easily generated.
+But, of course, inconsistency can easily arise.
+When it comes time to construct executable code from the models, the models must be integrated into a single description that satisfies all the constraints contained in the separate models.
+Some inconsistencies or errors, e.g., that classes generalize themselves, or that packages have unique names, might be caught at this stage by the UML metamodel.
+But since there is nothing in the UML, in its metamodel, or in its supporting processes to prevent or detect many of these inconsistencies, the executable code that implements these models cannot be generated.
 This of course raises the substantial concern that the actual software artefact delivered does not satisfy its UML specification.